mercedesb/vacationcentral/README.md

 You can do the same thing for Flights, Car Rental, Hotel, Dining and Packing.

 The only category that is a bit different is "Rewards".
-Although input works the same way, Rewards is not tied to a trip but to a user.
+Although input works the same way, Rewards is not tied to a trip but eash user.
 This is a place to input you travel rewards numbers for airlines, hotels, and car rental services.
 The category is available no matter which trip has been selected.

 That is all there is to it.
-Enjoy using Vacationist to easily access the information from all of your trips.
+Enjoy using Vacationist to easily access all of your vacation information.

 # Built Utilizing: